monopolly/mail/README.md

 ### 2. No MX records anymore
 The main reason is to give a more flexible server structure.
 To simplify the development of electronic mail.

-1. For each domain you have to write a TXT fields in DNS.
+1. For each domain you have to write a TXT/SRV? records in DNS.
 Servers to accept mail together with ports.
 No required 25, 2525, 487 etc ports.
 Use any ports you want.
 ```
 _inbox IN TXT "214.31.1.1:7000,194.11.41.45:9999" //server to accept mail from clients
 ```